Evidence for Morning-to-Evening Limb Asymmetry on the Cool Low-Density Exoplanet WASP-107b: Methods

 When fitting data through a Bayesian inference method, such as MCMC, it is common practice to apply priors to fitting parameters based on previous, independent measurements.
 For our analysis, we must be careful to select priors which could not have been affected by unaccounted-for limb asymmetry.
 For this reason, we do not enforce any priors on the transit-related parameters except for the semi-major axis, inclination, and limb darkening coefficients.
 In other words, the values of these parameters do not factor into the prior probability value.
 Since the semi-major axis and inclination symmetrically affect the transit light curve on either side of $t_c$, these measurements should not be affected by unaccounted-for limb asymmetry.
 We therefore felt safe in applying priors to the semi-major axis and inclination, based on the independent measurements by ref.\cite{dai2017_wasp107b} using K2 observations.
 Similarly, limb darkening is a property of only the star and the instrument being used, so it would also not be affected.
 We applied Gaussian priors to each instrument's limb darkening coefficients based on an ATLAS stellar model, as described in Section~\ref{subsec:fitting_LD}.
 For the RV-related parameters, we did not apply any priors since the only other measurements (refs.\cite{anderson2017_wasp107b, piaulet2021_wasp107b}) are derived from the same data we reuse here.

 We ran this sampling for 10,500 steps, which was sufficient for all parameters to converge.
-The resulting best-fit values and derived parameter values are listed in Table~\ref{tab:ancillary_results}.
-The data and best-fit models are plotted in Figure~\ref{fig:ancillary_gallery} of the Extended Data, and we highlight our constraints on WASP-107b's orbital parameters in Figure~\ref{fig:orbital_cornerplot} of the Extended Data.
+The resulting best-fit values and derived parameter values are listed in Extended Data Table~1.
+The data and best-fit models are plotted in Supplementary Figure~2, and we highlight our constraints on WASP-107b's orbital parameters in Supplementary Figure~3.